kioria95/kioria95/README.md

 - 👋 Hi, I’m @kioria95
 - 👀 I’m interested in Web Development, Android App Development and Robotics
-- 🌱 I’m currently learning React Js, Redux, Firebase
+- 🌱 I’m currently working on creating Robotics tutorials starting off with the controls and electronics.

 You can check out my YouTube channel below where I have posted tutorial videos for some of my builds.
 Also, there is a blog where you can find the same